qkzk/fm/development.md

 - [x] FEAT: pressing <right> on a directory while some files are flagged are selected enters the directory anyway
 - [x] FIX: can't dragon-drop multiple files.
 Sometimes doesn't work at all.
 See qs9:~/Downloads/trucworkx.xls
 - [x] FEAT: New shell expansion %x: flagged or selected if none.
+- [ ] FEAT: csv previewer
+  - [x] can't use column since it needs to know the separator and ; sep produces wrong output
+  - [ ] find delimer by trying, if nothing found, use bat for colouring

 ## TODO